 Social Justice Mini Grant Program

-Many in our community are deeply engaged in efforts to promote social justice at Columbia and beyond.
-Annually, University Life invites students to apply for the Social Justice Mini-Grant Program and share innovative ideas that aim to address social injustices, including efforts to bring awareness to racial, economic, accessibility, educational, and other forms of inequality.
+The Social Justice Mini-Grant Program was established to highlight the efforts of many students in our community who are deeply engaged in work to advance social justice at Columbia and beyond.
+Annually, University Life invites undergraduate and graduate students to apply for funding through the Social Justice Mini-Grant Program for any projects or initiatives that address social injustice and further Columbia’s commitment to fostering a diverse and inclusive campus culture.